What if we told you the best sheet thread count was 220?

 See this picture?
 High thread count sheet sets are REALLY just sheets made with cheap multi-ply yarns.
 They do a little magic marketing math, and BOOM!
 Before you know it, you have a 200 thread count sheet set being sold as a 600 thread count sheet set.600 Thread-Count Bed Sheets

-In the end, it’s really about the textile used and the weave — Supima cotton, a Percale weave.
+In the end, it’s really about the textile used and the weave.
+American-cotton and a percale weave make for a good match.
 The thread count of a sheet set is just a part of what makes it any good, the material it is woven from is what makes you sleep like a baby.

 Here’s what we look for in the very best sheets (hint: 1,500 thread count sheets definitely don’t make our list):